Battle of Łomża: General Russian offensive in early March

 During March 1, regiments of the 1st Army Corps (22nd and 24th Infantry Divisions, commander General of Infantry A. Dushkevich) transferred from behind the Vistula arrived in the 12th Army.
-On the morning of March 2, they launched an offensive, but suffered heavy casualties from the fire of riflemen and artillery (only in the 22nd division - 40 officers and 3,500 soldiers) and lay down 200-500 steps from the German positions in the hope of taking them with a night attack.
+On the morning of March 2, they launched an offensive, but suffered heavy casualties from the fire of riflemen and artillery (only in the 22nd Infantry Division - 40 officers and 3,500 soldiers) and lay down 200-500 steps from the German positions in the hope of taking them with a night attack.
 Together with the 22nd Infantry Division, the 2nd Guards Infantry Division of Lieutenant General Pavel Pototsky advanced, which managed to take the high 74.4 south of the Chude village.
 In the detachment of Lieutenant General S. Savvich, the 10th Siberian Rifle Division took the Kierzek village, heavily fortified and defended by four Landsturm battalions and the 75th Infantry Brigade, captured prisoners (10 officers and 260 soldiers) and 2 machine guns.
 The commander of the 38th Siberian Rifle Regiment, Colonel B. Dzerozhinsky, died in the battle.
-V Army Corps moved forward slowly, also meeting with increasingly fierce resistance from the Germans.
+5th Army Corps moved forward slowly, also meeting with increasingly fierce resistance from the Germans.
 To strengthen the attacks, the 62nd Infantry Division arrived in the 12th Army, removed from the front of the 5th Army on the Rawka River.

-Within a week, the Russian 10th Army was able to recover from the defeat in the Augustow forests.
+Within a week, the Russian 10th Army was able to recover from the defeat in the Second Battle of the Masurian Lakes.
 On March 1, the new commander of the army, General of Infantry E. Radkevich again led the troops on the offensive against Lipsk.
-The III Siberian and XXVI Army Corps, reinforced by the remnants of the regiments of the XX Army Corps that had escaped from the encirclement, moved forward.
+The 3rd Siberian and 26th Army Corps, reinforced by the remnants of the regiments of the 20th Army Corps that had escaped from the encirclement, moved forward.